 The Cambodian Marine Mammal Conservation Project Published: 26 December 2018 In September 2017, Non-Governmental Organisation Marine Conservation Cambodia launched the Cambodian Marine Mammal Conservation Project (CMMCP), the first long-term marine mammal research program in the coastal waters of Kep province, Cambodia.
 CMMCP aims to support the conservation of Kep’s population of Irrawaddy dolphins through collecting missing baseline data that can be used to create tailored dolphin conservation legislation in the Kep region.
 This 2018 report highlights the progress of the project.

 Veins of Phnom Penh: Urban waste pickers as the best infrastructure for recycling waste Published: 17 December 2018 Image credits Waste is pervasive.
 Its omnipresence in urban Phnom Penh is undeniable.
 It’s there.
 On the streets, in the corners, in the backyards of ownerless properties – in the waste pickers’ pushcarts and the Cintri workers’ hands.
 Its visibility robs the city’s breath.
 But its pulse still goes through its vein.
 The vein which has been erected and hand-built by mainly women waste pickers who constantly collect recyclable waste pieces while looping around the city.
 These people collect what they find to be sellable and reusable.
 These people basically make keep the city clean.
-By Kathrin Eitel
+Kathrin Eitel

 On our way to Siem Reap: too much rubbish in the midst of beautiful nature.
 Really sad.
 More rubbish collecting action like that of some youth in Siem Reap needed.
 Published: 27 November 2018